 Reliability used to be kale’s strength.
 There were always leaves to pick when nothing else on the plot was producing.
-I’ve always love the underdog, and whilst kale didn’t have the glamour of tomatoes or the tradition of peas, it was a Mr Dependable.
+I’ve always loved the underdog, and whilst kale didn’t have the glamour of tomatoes or the tradition of peas, it was a Mr. Dependable.
 Kale was one of my very favourite veg for that reason alone.

 Come on, Chin Up!
 The Keep Sowing Experiment!

 Of course, this is a self-confessed cheery allotment blog, and this is all very downbeat.
 So, to try and turn things around, I’m, trying an experiment.
 I’m just going to keep on sowing.